CodeCoupler Webpack Hello World

 All build outputs (JS, CSS, Asset files) will be copied to the destination directory with a filename containing a hash value 3.
 This allows us to always use the most recent files in the browser when updating.

-So whenever you want to update your application on your server just copy the dist
+So whenever you want to update your application on your server just copy the dist directory again

 and overwrite an files.

-The only thing you have to pay attention to is that the index.html
+The only thing you have to pay attention to is that the index.html file is never cached by the

 browser.

-If you use the boilerplate the dist
+If you use the boilerplate the dist directory already contains a .htaccess file that serves as

 an example for use in an Apache server.
 For other servers, there is a good overview in a Stack